 There is growing evidence to connect women who have contracted the Zika virus while pregnant, having a higher risk of giving birth to infants who have the birth defect microcephaly, a condition which results in the child being born with a smaller than usual head and an under-developed brain.

-An increase in the number of cases of microcephaly have been found in new born babies in Brazil where there has been a recent outbreak of Zika.
+An increase in the number of cases of microcephaly has been found in newborn babies in Brazil where there has been a recent outbreak of Zika.

-In a previous outbreak in French Polynesia, health professionals noticed a rise in the cases of Guillain-Barré syndrome, a disease that affects the nervous system and results in symptoms such as muscle weakness, pain and numbness as well as co-ordination problems.
-Some patients become paralysed.
-People who develop the disease tend to recover but in rare cases they do die.
+In a previous outbreak in French Polynesia, health professionals noticed a rise in the cases of Guillain-Barré syndrome, a disease that affects the nervous system and results in symptoms such as muscle weakness, pain and numbness as well as coordination problems.
+Some patients become paralyzed.
+People who develop the disease tend to recover but in rare cases, they do die.